 A wireless BMS should accurately monitor conditions and respond quickly, reliably and safely if a hazardous event is detected to mitigate danger or destruction.
-Ideally, the system should meet requirements up to Automotive Safety Integrity Level D, which is the highest functional safety goal defined by the International Organization for Standardization 26262 road vehicle standard.3.
-Is it secure?
+Ideally, the system should meet requirements up to Automotive Safety Integrity Level D, which is the highest functional safety goal defined by the International Organization for Standardization 26262 road vehicle standard.

 Will a wireless BMS work if someone attempts to tamper with the vehicle’s battery system?
 Look for systems that provide encrypted messages, using security enablers such as cryptographic accelerators with key exchange and refreshment mechanisms, message integrity checks and debugging security.

 Bonus question!
 Which is best: wired or wireless BMS?